 If you don’t have symptoms and your doctor doesn’t hear anything unusual, your valve disease is probably mild and not getting worse.
 Having a yearly echocardiogram will not show anything new.

 A standard echocardiogram is painless, safe, and does not expose you to radiation.
 If the test doesn’t show enough images of your heart, though, your doctor might order another procedure, called a transesophageal echocardiogram (TEE).
 During a TEE, a flexible tube is guided down your throat and into your esophagus (the “pipe” that runs from your throat to your stomach).
 It takes pictures of your heart from inside your esophagus.

 Your throat may be sore for a few hours afterward.
 In rare cases the tube can cause injury to the throat.
 You could also have a bad reaction to the medicine given to help you relax.
 This can include nausea and trouble breathing.
 You also have to fast before that test, and you may need someone to drive you home.
 Why risk having the second test when you don’t even need the first one?

 A standard echocardiogram and TEE can each cost $2,000 or more.
 If you do not have health insurance, you may have to pay the whole cost yourself.
 And even if you have insurance, you probably have a co-pay.
 This can be as much as half the cost of the test.

 When should you have an echocardiogram for valve disease?

 Your doctor will likely order an echocardiogram if:

 - Your doctor finds signs that your disease is getting worse, such as a change in the murmur.

-You may need tests more often if you have mild valve disease and you also have other heart conditions, you have moderate or severe valve disease, or you have had a valve replaced.
+You may need tests more often if you have mild valve disease and you also have other heart conditions, or if you have moderate or severe valve disease, or if you have had a valve replaced.

 This report is for you to use when talking with your health-care provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.